 There are no human or animal data on the effects of FAEs on fertility.
-Pregnancy should be avoided during FAEs treatment as there is a possibility of harm to an unborn baby.
+However, pregnancy should be avoided during FAEs treatment as there is a possibility of harm to an unborn baby.
 FAEs should not be taken during breast feeding.

-The efficacy of oral contraceptives may be reduced whilst on FAEs and the use of an alternative barrier contraceptive method is recommended to prevent possible failure of contraception.
+The effectiveness of oral contraceptives may be reduced whilst taking FAEs.
+The use of an alternative barrier contraceptive method is recommended to prevent possible failure of contraception.
+Please discuss this with your doctor.